MATH

 This week we shifted our focus back to England for history.

-Jessie read and wrote about William Tyndale, Sir Thomas More, King Henry VIII, and his children Mary and Edward VI this week using a combination of The Story of the Renaissance and Reformation by Miller and Famous Men of the Renaissance and Reformation by Shearer.
+Jessie read and wrote about William Tyndale, Sir Thomas More, King Henry VIII, and his children Mary and Edward VI this week using a combination of The Story of the Renaissance and Reformation

-Violet and Benny read about Henry VIII in SOTW 2 and his wife Katherine Parr in Courage and Conviction.
+Violet and Benny read about Henry VIII in SOTW 2 and his wife Katherine Parr in Courage and Conviction

 For hands on, we chose a couple of the Renaissance cures from the SOTW activity guide.
 The no bake treats in the background are supposed to look like cow manure poultice, which was used to draw out poison from inflamed limbs.
 We skipped applying it to our arms and just enjoyed eating them instead.